Mughal Empire – Unveiling the Dark History of Religious Persecution, Brutality, and Subjugation

 Resistance Movements and the Empire’s Downfall

-Aurangzeb’s policies of religious intolerance and military aggression led to widespread resistance across the empire.
-The Marathas, under the leadership of Shivaji, mounted a significant challenge to Mughal authority, and the Rajputs also rebelled against Aurangzeb’s oppressive rule.
-These revolts, combined with the strain of constant military campaigns, weakened the Mughal Empire and set the stage for its eventual decline.
+Aurangzeb’s policies of religious intolerance and military aggression led to widespread resistance across the Mughal Empire.
+The Marathas, under the leadership of Shivaji, posed a formidable challenge to Mughal authority, while the Rajputs fiercely rebelled against Aurangzeb’s oppressive rule.
+These uprisings, coupled with the strain of relentless military campaigns, significantly weakened the empire and accelerated its decline.
+By the time of Aurangzeb’s death, the Mughal Empire was already fractured, with regional powers rising to fill the vacuum left by its diminishing influence.

 Legacy of Mughal Oppression